-4.2.7.
+4.4.7.
 Field Margins outside of Security Fencing

-Areas not identified for specific enhancement on the Landscape and Ecology Enhancement Plan (Figure 1) outside of the security fencing will be left to grow out., except on strips or areas of former arable land, which will be cultivated and seeded with a suitable wildflower grassland seed mix (such as Emorsgate EM2 Standard general purpose meadow mixture or EM4 Meadow mixture for clay soils).
+Areas not identified for specific enhancement on the Landscape and Ecology Enhancement Plan (Figure 1) outside of the security fencing will be left to grow out, except on strips or areas of former arable land, which will be cultivated and seeded with Emorsgate EM2 Standard general purpose meadow mixture or EM4 Meadow mixture for clay soils.
+If yellow rattle is not included within these mixes at the time of purchase, the grassland mixture will be supplemented with seeding of this species at a density of 0.1g per m2, as this will help to limit the dominance of grasses and allow establishment of herbaceous species.
 Periodic pruning of vegetation will be undertaken to ensure the operation performance of the Proposed Development, but some scrub (up to 10% of the area) will be allowed to grow.
 Grasses will be allowed to grow tall adjacent to the base of field boundaries to improve habitat biodiversity and connectivity.